What happens when I leave the UK?

 In 1998, the UK introduced income-based or income-contingent loans.
 The main way of repaying these loans is via the UK tax system.
 Borrowers have to deal with both the Student Loans Company (SLC) and HM Revenue and Customs (HMRC) when they start paying back what they owe.

 Students who are eligible to take out a UK student loan have to make repayments through the UK tax system, in the same way as any other UK student borrower.
 See our student loans section for further information on how student loans are repaid.

 Students who go abroad can no longer make loan repayments via the UK tax system.
-This means that if you received a UK student loan and you leave the UK for more than three months after finishing your course you must inform SLC.
-SLC will take over the collection of the repayments.
+This means that if you received a UK student loan and you leave the UK for more than three months after finishing your course you must inform the SLC.
+The SLC will take over the collection of the repayments.

-Similarly, if you have been living abroad and return to the UK for three months or more, you should let SLC know.
-This is important because if you find employment in the UK, you might need to start making repayments via the UK tax system again and you will need to cancel any separate arrangements that you have made with SLC.
+Similarly, if you have been living abroad and return to the UK for three months or more, you should let the SLC know.
+This is important because if you find employment in the UK, you might need to start making repayments via the UK tax system again and you will need to cancel any separate arrangements that you have made with the SLC.